napari/docs/docs/naps/9-multiple-canvases.md

 * [napari-3d-ortho-viewer](https://github.com/gatoniel/napari-3d-ortho-viewer/tree/main)
 * [multiple viewer widgets example](https://napari.org/stable/gallery/multiple_viewer_widget.html#sphx-glr-gallery-multiple-viewer-widget-py)

 This document is intended to cover what [#5348](https://github.com/napari/napari/issues/5348) refers to as "True Multicanvas".
-The changes to "Grid Mode" as described in that issue may be an important step along the way.
-This should be considered as part of the [implementation plan](#Implementation-Plan).

 Providing native support in napari would allow developers to more easily create these experiences, enable interoperability between such plugins, and improve performance.